poojarathore30/GHCI-20_CODEATHON_YounGold_/README.md

 There are two additional folder that you need to extract while setting it up locally,

-1.YounGold (Recommender system folder)
-2.YounGold Chat App (For communication purpose)
-Run both these folder seperately
+1.YounGold (Recommender system folder) 2.YounGold-Chat-Application (For communication purpose folder) Run both these folder seperately

 NOTE:Readme for running both this folder seperately in your local system is available inside it.